Rakesh Sharma (banker): Career

-Sharma started his career with State Bank of India (SBI) as a probationary officer in 1980 and served the bank till 2014.
+Sharma started his career with State Bank of India (SBI) as a probationary officer in 1980 and worked for the bank until 2014.
 His last position in SBI was that of Chief General Manager for Patna Circle, comprising Bihar and Jharkhand.
 Sharma has also held portfolios including lending to mid-corporate accounts in Andhra Pradesh region and supervising retail operations in the states of Rajasthan, Uttarakhand and Western UP.
-Earlier, he served as Chief Executive Officer of SBI Japan where he steered and directed operations of SBI branches in Tokyo and Osaka.
+Earlier, he was Chief Executive Officer of SBI Japan where he steered and directed operations of SBI branches in Tokyo and Osaka.

 Sharma joined Lakshmi Vilas Bank (LVB) as the MD and CEO in March 2014.
 He helmed Lakshmi Vilas Bank's rapid growth, as well as internal governance and mobile banking.

 Sharma joined Canara Bank in September 2015 as part of Government of India's Mission Indradhanush to revive public sector banks.
 He has led reorganisation drive at the bank moving from a three-tier to a four-tier organisation structure.
 Sharma has raised capital for the bank through stake sales and by monetising the bank's investments in its subsidiaries such as Can Fin Homes.